 “In my distress I called out to the Lord; I called out to my God.”
 2 Samuel 22:7

 While some aspects of foreign orphan care are out of reach for children, there are simple ways God can use them to minister to and help provide for the needs of orphans.
+When you sponsor a child, it makes a lasting difference and promotes ongoing awareness in your group.
 One idea is to make birthday cards with personal messages to encourage the orphans on their special day.
 Another idea is to become pen pals with an orphan.
 Lastly, sending small monthly gifts such as handmade jewelry can do wonders for an orphan’s sense of belonging.
 By taking the time to deliberately reach out to children in other countries, our own children will begin to resonate with God’s love for orphans.
 If you are unaware of any reputable, gospel-preaching orphanages then ask your pastor, other church leaders, or even friends if they have any contacts who could point you in the right direction.
 Keep in mind that each orphanage has specific needs and protective rules, so consistent communication and understanding is the key.
 Then make the commitment to continually provide opportunities for children inside your sphere of influence to help the cause.

 3. Dedicate spare change to save babies.